We all want to be loved, admired, accepted, and respected.

 - Scared of rejection

-We close off the potential of success.
+We don’t know how to handle these situations, and close ourselves off to the potential of success.

 We have the power to say the right thing in any situation – why don’t we?